 For a full list of things to test for both big ideas and small iterations, check out: What To Test on Your Social Media Ads: Big Ideas vs. Small Iterations.

 Test Ad Copy

 While ad creative may be the biggest growth lever, high-quality copy can still be the difference between run-of-the-mill performance and massive wins.
-When testing copy, we make various:
+With ad copy tests, we make various: